 # Generating 100 random numbers between 1 and 100

-data = sample(1:100,100)
+= sample(1:100,100)

-# Generating an empty vector of size 100.
+data # Generating an empty vector of size 100.

-for (i in 1:100) {
+resultfor (i in 1:100) {

 if(data[i]<30){

-else if(data[i]>=30 && data[i]<45){
+}else if(data[i]>=30 && data[i]<45){

-else if(data[i]>=45 && data[i]<60){
+}else if(data[i]>=45 && data[i]<60){

-else {
+}else {

 }